bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 <!-- theme:info -->
 > #### Note
-> It is also possible to [Get all shipping methods](/api-reference/store-management/shipping-api/shipping-method/getshippingmethodszone).
+You can also [Get all shipping methods](/api-reference/store-management/shipping-api/shipping-method/getshippingmethodszone) in one request.

 ### Delete a shipping method